-Congratulations!
-The staff and students of the Faculty of Allied Health Sciences warmly welcome you to the University of Peradeniya.
+On behalf of the staff and students of the Faculty of Allied Health Sciences, I have the pleasure to welcome you all to the University of Peradeniya and to the faculty.

-You are considered a very privileged group of students admitted to the largest university in Sri Lanka to follow degree courses in Nursing, Pharmacy, Medical Laboratory Science, Physiotherapy, Radiography and Radiotherapy.
-The Faculty of Allied Health Sciences offers four-year honours degrees, which are designed according to internationally accepted standards.
+You are considered as a very privileged group of students admitted to the largest university of Sri Lanka to follow the degree programmes in Nursing, Pharmacy, Medical Laboratory Science, Physiotherapy, Radiography and Radiotherapy.
+The Faculty of